Aayush-Ankit/ml-inference-benchmarks/README.md

 #### Running a benchmark on CPU/GPU
 `th <.lua> -gpu <0/1> -threads <non-zero> -batch <non-zero>`

-cmdline options: gpu 0 for CPU run, 1 for GPU run
+cmdline options: 'gpu 0 for CPU run, 1 for GPU run'
-                 threads -used for CPU runs, can increase to evaluate CPU performance
+                 'threads -used for CPU runs, can increase to evaluate CPU performance'